oum-5148/projet-/README.md

  ![enter image description here](https://scontent.ftun4-2.fna.fbcdn.net/v/t1.15752-9/322812534_838588790735285_3295141610088920335_n.png?_nc_cat=108&ccb=1-7&_nc_sid=ae9488&_nc_ohc=trRtRFwIrREAX9Sb641&_nc_ht=scontent.ftun4-2.fna&oh=03_AdT3RIkRySn-H5MUzghydxLrBdDNXEYQJcS5PSWDRjSIUQ&oe=63D7A6AA)

- - **chercher un voyage : **
+ - **chercher un voyage** :

  ![enter image description here](https://scontent.ftun4-2.fna.fbcdn.net/v/t1.15752-9/321524182_3526220397660270_8658667390714568446_n.png?_nc_cat=105&ccb=1-7&_nc_sid=ae9488&_nc_ohc=Z0XfI_JYvxcAX8wEfQO&tn=YpVRh6Bn7I98kOjE&_nc_ht=scontent.ftun4-2.fna&oh=03_AdQBL1OixYqqnFW34K_UCIWsF3nQB20GcJ9YxE3jWIJp4Q&oe=63D7D130)

  There are two ways to look for a trip :

--the first calls a function named `rechercher()` that allows you to narrow your research by entering two dates , it then displays the flights in between those dates .
+- the first calls a function named `rechercher()` that allows you to narrow your research by entering two dates , it then displays the flights in between those dates .
 - the second calls a function named `rechercher1()` that displays the flights available on a specific date entered by the user .

  ⛔The trips are stocked in a file named  `basededonnee`  that has all of the available trips in the format **(departure/destination/date)** .
 - **Afficher le panier :**